 - agate wind chime (or you could use pieces meant for coasters)

 - white foam board

-If you’re using a wind-chime like me (I got this one at HomeSense, by the way), you’ll need to take it apart first.
+If you’re using a wind-chime like me, you’ll need to take it apart first.

 Using a gold foil marker, colour in the rough edges of your agate pieces.
 Don’t worry about getting every single little nook and cranny filled in – this is just to add a little tough of glimmer to the stone pieces.

 Get some white foam board and cut to size for your frames then, using clear multi-surface glue (I’m a fan of E6000 myself), apply a dab to each end of the agate and center onto the foam board.